timescale/docs/_partials/_cloud-data-tiering-beta.md

 <Highlight type="cloud" header="Request access and start tiering">
 To request access to the private beta for data tiering:

-1. Sign in to your [Timescale Cloud account](https://console.cloud.timescale.com/).
+1. Sign in to your [Timescale account](https://console.cloud.timescale.com/).
 1. Click on the service where you want to enable data tiering.
 1. Navigate to `Operations`, then `Data tiering`.